pzaino/thecrowler/doc/database_architecture.md

   provide row-level `SKIP LOCKED`, so concurrent writers are serialized by SQLite's database/page-level write locking rather than skipping locked rows.

+## Source and information seed provenance

+`Sources.config` stores the crawler configuration for a source itself: rulesets, execution-plan settings, crawling restrictions, and other behavior that should travel with the source no matter how many seeds discover it.
+It should not be used for seed-specific discovery evidence because a single source can be associated with many information seeds.

+`SourceInformationSeedIndex` stores provenance that is specific to one `(source_id, information_seed_id)` relationship.
+The unique pair remains the identity of the relationship, while optional discovery columns record metadata from the discovery pass that connected that source to that seed:

+- `discovery_provider`: search engine, API, plugin, model, or other provider that returned the candidate.
+- `discovery_query`: query, dork, prompt, or request used to produce the candidate.
+- `discovery_rank`: provider rank or result position.
+- `candidate_score`: normalized pre-crawl score assigned to the candidate.
+- `candidate_reason`: concise explanation for why the candidate matched.
+- `discovery_metadata`: JSON/JSONB object for provider-specific fields such as
+  snippets, raw result IDs, query parameters, or scoring features.

+`LinkSourceToInformationSeed` is intentionally idempotent and only creates the relationship if it is missing.
+Callers that have discovery evidence should use the richer metadata link helper, which upserts only the matching `(source_id, information_seed_id)` row and leaves omitted metadata fields unchanged.
+This keeps provenance for other seeds separate even when the same source URL is discovered by multiple seeds.

 Here below is a diagram of the database architecture:

 ```mermaid